coregtree/cherrytree-notes-web-interface/README.md

 1. Export your notes to HTML using these export settings:
 <img width="900" height="920" alt="image" src="https://github.com/user-attachments/assets/9140fc6b-3b1d-4a02-9085-4a07f760b9f9" />

-These export settings are a requirement:
+These export settings are a requirement: “Include Node Name”, “Links Tree in Every Page”
-• “Include Node Name”
-• “Links Tree in Every Page”
 <img width="900" height="883" alt="image" src="https://github.com/user-attachments/assets/2f8d8519-8533-4a7a-9dc9-6a7dbee616d1" />

 2. Open the exported HTML notes folder and copy the “master.css” and “master-script.js”